iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > Well worth the download, great and timely information.<br> :date: __2021-01-29 06:14:11__

 > Works great thank you for this !!<br> :date: __2021-01-23 20:10:09__

-> Awesome<br> :date: __2021-01-22 23:23:17__

-> FEMA Student Learning Everything I Can As Chapter Leader Of Cortland, Ohio @ActforAmerica #NationalSecurity Totally Rocks My Love For Law Started After 9/11 I'm Greatful To God For Google And Twitter And FB For Standing Up For America Thank you!
-God Bless You Always My Family For Life As An African American I'm Proud To Be A Real Patriot I #BackTheBlue My Hubby Started Me In Law Enforcement He's Been In There 9-1/2 I Guarded Banks A Rewarding Feeling Protecting People And This Amazing Country<br> :date: __2021-01-20 23:41:06__

-> Great app, thanks<br> :date: __2021-01-19 07:43:50__

-> help me<br> :date: __2021-01-17 23:49:36__

-> Excellent !
-I have used this app for years now and found it to be very reliable.
-Easy to use and provides official helpful information when needed.
-It has user selectable notifications for everything.
-It works as described by developer.
-Great app to have to stay informed !<br> :date: __2021-01-17 21:09:09__